Home

 Best time: September–early April

-Although winter in Greenland is long, dark, and cold, there is literally a bright side to it.
-Due to the country's small population and hence minimal light pollution, the island is considered the best place on the planet to view the northern lights or aurora borealis dancing over the night skies.
+Although winter in Greenland is long, dark, and cold, it does have a bright side.
+With a small population and minimal light pollution, Greenland is considered one of the best places on Earth to view the northern lights or aurora borealis dancing across the night sky.
+The Northern Lights typically appear in green, purple, and yellow, but shades of red, blue, and pink have also been reported.
+The color of the shimmering lights depends on the molecules and altitudes involved.

 When to see Northern Lights?

-If it wouldn't be for the midnight sun, Aurora Borealis would be seen all-year-round.
-The season is limited to fall and winter months, namely September through early April.
-In southernmost areas, the light show occurs as early as the end of August.
-The prime time is November to mid-March.
-Come in the dead of winter, and you'll be sure that Greenland lives up to its colorful name.
-Also, take into account the clarity of the sky and the phase of the Moon.
-To eliminate extra light, choose the week that will have a New Moon.
-A week before would be even better if you want to go to bed earlier.
+If it weren't for the midnight sun, the Aurora Borealis would be visible year-round.
+However, the season is limited to the fall and winter months, specifically from September through early April.
+In the southernmost areas, the light show can begin as early as the end of August, with the prime viewing period being November to mid-March.
+Visiting in the dead of winter ensures that Greenland lives up to its colorful reputation.
+Additionally, consider the clarity of the sky and the phase of the Moon.
+To minimize extra light, choose a week with a New Moon.
+A week before the New Moon would be even better if you prefer to go to bed earlier.

-The Aurora Borealis regularly flickers above the dark and clear skies of South Greenland.
-You can look for the lights anywhere from Nanortalik in the south to Uummannaq to the north-west and Ittoqqortoormiit to the north-east.
-However, some places are considered the best.
+The Aurora Borealis regularly flickers above the dark, clear skies of South Greenland.
+You can observe the lights anywhere from Nanortalik in the south to Uummannaq in the northwest and Ittoqqortoormiit in the northeast.
+However, certain locations are considered the best for viewing.

 Ilulissat (Disko Bay)